Thintalltom/Crud-app-dynamo/README.md

 4. API Gateway
 Set up API Gateway to expose endpoints.
 Every time a request is made to the API Gateway, the Lambda function is triggered, and a response is returned based on the logic (e.g., insert or fetch from DynamoDB).
+5. React Query
+Made use of React Query to get data and automatically updates when new data is added